Topological dynamics of cosine maps

-Given that cosine maps act like the exponential map, up to a constant factor, in left and right half-planes sufficiently far away from the imaginary axis, as our first result we construct a \textit{topological model for cosine dynamics} inspired by Rempe-Gillen's model for exponential maps.
-Roughly speaking, this model consists of a topological space $J(\F)$ and a continuous map $\F: J(\F)\rightarrow J(\F)$, where $\F$ codes the exponential growth of the real parts of points under cosine maps, as well as the orbits of their imaginary parts with respect to a Markov-type partition of the plane, see Definition~ \ref{defn_modelcosine}.
-Recall that $f$ of \textit{disjoint type} if its Fatou set $F(f)$ is an attracting basin and $P(f)\subset F(f)$. \begin{thm}[Model for cosine dynamics] Let $f$ be a cosine map.
-Then there exists a subset $\mathcal{J}\subset J(\F)$, a constant $R$ and a continuous injective map $\theta\colon \mathcal{J} \rightarrow \C$ such that
+As a first step on the construction of our model for sps cosine maps, we provide a model that relates to the dynamics near infinity of all cosine maps.
+We note that the idea of relating the dynamics of one map to those of a simpler one has been successfully exploited in the polynomial case using Böttcher's Theorem; see Douady's Pinched Disk model \cite{douady_pinchedmodel}.
+However, due to the essential singularity at infinity, for transcendental maps Böttcher's Theorem no longer applies, and so our techniques are different.
+Given that cosine maps act like the exponential map, up to a constant factor, in left and right half-planes sufficiently far away from the imaginary axis, we start by constructing a \textit{topological model for escaping cosine dynamics} inspired by Rempe's model for exponential maps \cite{lasseTopExp}.
+Roughly speaking, this model is formed by a topological space $J(\F)$ consisting of a collection of disjoint curves, and a continuous map $\F: J(\F)\rightarrow J(\F)$, where $\F$ codes the exponential growth of the real parts of points under cosine maps, as well as the orbits of their imaginary parts with respect to a Markov-type partition of the plane, see Definition~ \ref{defn_modelcosine}.
+In particular, its dynamics are straightforward.

-If, in addition, $f$ is of disjoint type, then $\mathcal{J}=J(\F)$ and $\theta$ is a homeomorphism between $J(\F)$ and $J(f)$. \end{thm} See Theorem \ref{thm_conjcosine_intro} for a more precise version of the statement, and compare to \cite[Theorems 4.2 and 9.1]{lasseTopExp} for similar results on the exponential family.
+The following theorem is particularly strong when $f$ is of \textit{disjoint type}, that is, when its Fatou set is an attracting basin and $P(f)\subset F(f)$.
+For each $R>0$, we denote